markshannon/New-C-API-for-Python/DesignPrinciples.md

 ## Completeness

 The C-API should be complete.
 There should be no need to access VM internals.
-This means that the C-API need to cover all language features, and most of the VM functionality.
+This means that the C-API needs to cover all Python features, and most of the VM functionality.

 ## No privileged users

-The standard library will only use the same API as third-party code.
+The standard library will use the same API as third-party code, without exception.
 This helps to ensure completeness and encourages implementers to make the API efficient.

 ## Consistency